hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 ### 4) component assocations are defined thru instance methods.

-a "component association" is the association of one model to another thru a name and usually some "meta-components" about the association.
+a "component association" is the association of one model to another thru a name, usually a reference to a "model" of some sort, and maybe some "meta-components" about the association.

-by "model" we may mean only in an abstract sense, like for example the creation of an ad-hoc normalizing function just for the sake of this component association.
+by "model" we may mean only in a loose sense, like for example the creation of an ad-hoc normalizing function just for the sake of this component association.